 1) Explain the different words/ sounds to your kids

-If you are studying Mandarin, you will know that the same sound with different inflections can have different meanings.
-So for example the sound “WEI” was used several times in the play to depict the following words “stomach”, “why” and “feed”.
+If you are studying Mandarin, you will know that the same sound with different infections can have different meanings.
+So, for example, the sound “WEI” was used several times in the play to depict the following words “stomach”, “why” and “feed”.

 山羊有四个胃 (wei) — Goats have four stomachs